Victor Olofsson: Vegas Golden Knights

-On July 2, 2024, having left the Sabres as a free agent, Olofsson was signed to a one-year, $1.075 million contract with the Vegas Golden Knights.
+On 2 July 2024, having left the Sabres as a free agent, Olofsson was signed to a one-year, $1.075 million contract with the Vegas Golden Knights.
 Acquired by the Golden Knights to replace some of the offensive production lost in the off-season, Olofsson made his debut on the opening night of the season, scoring two goals in a 8–4 victory over the Colorado Avalanche.
 Featuring in a top-nine forward role, Olofsson produced the longest road point streak in franchise history, with points in 10 games from 4 December to 23 January.

 Despite missing a month due to injury, Olofsson rebounded offensively to contribute with 15 goals and 29 points in 56 regular-season games.
 After helping Vegas qualify for the playoffs, Olofsson recorded 4 points over 9 appearances in his first career Stanley Cup playoffs campaign, before Vegas' second-round series defeat by the Edmonton Oilers.

 Colorado Avalanche

 Following his year with Vegas, Olofsson left as a free agent and was signed to a one-year, $1.575 million contract with the Colorado Avalanche for the season on 20 August 2025.
-On October 28, 2025, in a game against the New Jersey Devils, Olofsson scored the first hat-trick of his career.
+On 28 October 2025, in a game against the New Jersey Devils, Olofsson scored the first hat-trick of his career.

+Calgary Flames

+On 6 March 2026, Olofsson was traded to the Calgary Flames, alongside Maximillian Curran, a conditional 2027 second-round pick, and a conditional 2028 first-round pick, in exchange for Nazem Kadri and a 2027 fourth-round pick.

+Return to Vegas

+As a free agent for the third consecutive offseason, Olofsson signed a one-year, $1.64 million contract to return to the Vegas Golden Knights for the season on 1 July 2026.